raulmonti/FIG/tests/parser/README.txt

 #-------------------------------------------------------------------------------
 /*
+TODO    Check that clocks have unique distribution in between transitions.
 TODO    work with constants.
 TODO    Decide if the module named smtsolver is really needed or if it can be
         taken into iosacompliance module.
 TODO    Build input-enable transition to comply with IOSA 6th property.
 TODO    Complete the counterexample tests for iosacompliance.
 TODO    Test modules for parallel compatibility (disjoint output labels).